qe-collaborative-services/1115-hub/src/service/fhir-server-prime/README.md

 ## Running the Project

+Before running the project, you need to configure the application properties in the `src/main/resources/application.properties` file.

+Here are the required properties:

+- `shinnyDataLakeApiImpGuideProfileUri`: This property specifies the URI of the FHIR Implementation Guide profile.

+Ensure you provide the appropriate values for these properties in the `application.properties` file before running the project.

-- Run the following command to compile the project and start a local testing server that runs it:
+Once the properties are configured, run the following command to compile the project and start a local testing server that runs it:

 ```
 mvn jetty:run -Djetty.port=8080 -Djetty.host=localhost